PyJaipur/100DaysOfCode/gauravrock/README.md

 - worked with Type1 and Type2 category error.
 These two erroes defines the category of error in machine learning and various deep learning problems.
 ## Day - -28 : Jan 28th 2019
 - worked with pyjudge project(bottle framework).
 Revised the probaility and statistics.
 Moreover, my research paper on decision tree got selected ICPCCAI-19 for ORAL presentation.
+## Day - -29 : Jan 29th 2019
+- Learn the possion and rayleigh distribution function and what are their applications in real world scenerio.